htrgouvea/nozaki/.github/CONTRIBUTING.md

-# Contributing to the Fukon!
+# Contributing to the Nozaki!

 ## License